Industry Topics for Sellers of Firearm and Ammunition Products

 Delivering and Registering Firearms or Ammunition for Out-of-State Retailers

-The California Penal Code requires that the sale of a firearm or ammunition from an out-of-state retailer be made through a registered California Firearms Dealer (CFD).
-In a typical transaction, the California purchaser will contact the CFD to make arrangements for the transfer of the firearm or ammunition from the out-of-state retailer.
-The out-of-state retailer will then ship the firearm or ammunition to the CFD to log it into their Federal Acquisition/Disposition books, complete the DOJ Firearms Dealer Record of Sale (DROS), and deliver the firearm to the California purchaser.
+The California Penal Code requires that the sale of a firearm, firearm precursor part, or ammunition from an out-of-state (FFL) retailer be made through a registered California Firearms Dealer (CFD).
+The out-of-state retailer will ship the firearm or ammunition to the CFD to log it into their Federal Acquisition/Disposition books, complete the DOJ Firearms DROS, and deliver the firearm, firearm precursor part, or ammunition to the California purchaser.

-When a California Federal Firearms Licensed (FFL) dealer completes the registration and transfer paperwork and delivers a firearm or ammunition to a California purchaser on behalf of either an out-of-state private party or an out-of-state retailer who is not registered with us, the California FFL dealer is presumed to be the retailer of the firearm or ammunition and generally owes sales tax on the total amount of the sales price including any service charge or handling fees but excluding the DROS fee.
-Only the California FFL dealer possessing the firearm or ammunition has the authority to transfer title to the purchaser.
-As a California FFL dealer, you should obtain a copy of the sales contract or invoice from the out-of-state seller or purchaser to determine the proper amount of taxes due on the sale.
+When a CFD completes the registration and transfer paperwork and delivers a firearm, firearm precursor part, or ammunition to a California purchaser on behalf of either an out-of-state private party or an out-of-state FFL retailer who is not registered with us, the CFD is presumed to be the retailer of the firearm, firearm precursor part, or ammunition and generally owes the sales tax and the CFET on the total amount of the sales price including any service charge, delivery, or handling fees but excluding the DROS fee, Firearms Safety fee, and Safety and Enforcement fee that are paid by purchasers.
+Only the CFD possessing the firearm, firearm precursor part, or ammunition has the authority to transfer title to the purchaser.
+As a CFD, you should obtain a copy of the sales contract or invoice from the out-of-state FFL seller or the purchaser to determine the proper amount of taxes due on the sale.

 Registering a Firearm from a California Private Party Seller

-When a California private party seller brings a California Federal Firearms Licensed (FFL) dealer a firearm and requests that they find a buyer, the California FFL dealer is considered the consignee and retailer of the firearm and liable for sales tax and FET on the subsequent sale of the firearm.
+When a California private party seller brings a firearm to a CFD and requests that they find a buyer, the CFD is considered the consignee and retailer of the firearm and is liable for the sales tax and the CFET on the subsequent sale of the firearm.

-However, when a California FFL dealer completes the registration paperwork for a California private party who is selling a firearm to a California purchaser and the seller and purchaser have negotiated the terms of sale in advance, and then bring the firearm to the California FFL dealer to meet the statutory requirements for the documentation and registration of the transfer, the California FFL dealer is not considered to be the retailer of the firearm and not be responsible for the sales and use taxes, provided the California FFL dealer does not take title to the firearm at any time during the transaction.
+However, when a CFD completes the registration paperwork for a California private party who is selling a firearm to a California purchaser and the seller and purchaser have negotiated the terms of sale in advance, and then bring the firearm to the CFD to meet the statutory requirements for the documentation and registration of the transfer, the CFD is not considered to be the retailer of the firearm and will not be responsible for the sales and use tax or the CFET, provided the CFD does not take title of the firearm at any time during the transaction.
 The private party seller would be liable for the sales tax unless the transaction qualifies for an exemption.
 For example, the sale of a firearm between California private parties may be exempt from sales tax if the sale meets the provisions of an exempt occasional sale as provided in Regulation 1595, Occasional Sales–Sale of a Business–Business Reorganization.

 Gun Clubs, Memberships, and Giveaways

-If you operate a gun club or shooting range that furnishes ammunition with your trapshooting or similar activities for a single lump sum price, you are the consumer of the ammunition and other materials (for example, clay pigeons, blue rocks, or targets) furnished to your members.
-As a consumer, you owe sales and use tax on your purchases of these items to your vendors and will have to pay your vendors the FET on your purchases.
+If you operate a gun club or shooting range that furnishes ammunition with your trapshooting or similar activities for a single lump sum price, you owe the sales and use tax.
+For sales and use tax purpose you are the consumer of the ammunition and other materials (for example, clay pigeons, blue rocks, or targets) furnished to your members.
+As a consumer, you owe sales and use tax on your purchases of these items to your vendors.
+As such, if you know at the time of purchase that you will be giving ammunition away, you should not purchase the ammunition at wholesale or issue a resale certificate for it.

-However, if you operate a gun club or shooting range and sell ammunition, firearms, food, or other property to your members for a separate price, you are the retailer of those items, and those sales are subject to sales tax and FET.
+If you operate a gun club or shooting range and sell ammunition, firearms, food, or other property to your members for a separate price, you are the retailer of those items, and those sales are subject to sales tax and the CFET.
 You may purchase these items without sales tax by issuing your vendor a resale certificate.
 See the Sales for Resale (link to: Sales for Resale title above) section above.

-Membership fees and dues paid by members solely for the use of the facilities of a gun club or shooting range are generally not subject to sales tax or FET.
-However, when a gun club or shooting range provides tangible personal property with the purchase of a membership, such as a “free” shotgun or rifle, to entice a customer into joining, then the gun club or shooting range is the retailer of that property and owes sales tax and FET on the fair retail selling price.
+Membership fees and dues paid by members solely for the use of the facilities of a gun club or shooting range are generally not subject to sales and use tax or the CFET.
+However, when a gun club or shooting range provides tangible personal property with the purchase of a membership, such as a “free” shotgun or rifle to entice a customer into joining, then the gun club or shooting range is the retailer of that property and owes both sales tax and the CFET on the fair retail selling price.

-Additionally, your membership fees related to the anticipated retail sale of tangible personal property are subject to sales and use tax if you sell property only to members and the membership fee exceeds $70 per year, or regardless of the cost of membership, you sell property for less to paid members than to someone who has not paid the fee.
+Additionally, your membership fees related to the anticipated retail sale of tangible personal property are subject to sales and use tax if you sell property only to members and the membership fee exceeds $70 per year, or regardless of the cost of membership if you sell property for less to paid members than to someone who has not paid the membership fee.

 Out-of-State Sellers

-If you are an out-of-state gun dealer, you may be required to register with us for a seller's permit if you are a retailer engaged in business in California.
-Out-of-state retailers are not required to register with us for a FET Certificate of Registration.
+If you are an out-of-state FFL dealer, you may be required to register with us for a seller's permit if you are a retailer engaged in business in California.
+Out-of-state retailers are not required to register with us for a CFET certificate of registration.
 A retailer “engaged in business in this state” specifically includes, but is not limited to, any of the following:

 • Any retailer maintaining, occupying, or using, permanently or temporarily, directly, indirectly, or through a subsidiary or agent, by whatever name called, an office, place of distribution, sales or sample room or place, warehouse or storage place, or other place of business.